 Advisory Board Member

-is a resident of the eclectic Historic Northeast area of Kansas City.
-She is a creative, enthusiastic small business owner and community activist who strives to partner the efforts of citizens, investors, businesses, KCPD, and KC Parks & Rec, as well as the City of Kansas City with community organizations, service providers and KCMO Schools.
-Employing an holistic collaborative approach to improve the economic development of a culturally diverse community, reduce crime and improve quality of life and sustainability of our urban communities is her desire.
+Bobbi Baker is a resident of the eclectic Historic Northeast area of Kansas City.
+She is a creative, enthusiastic small business owner and community activist who strives to partner the efforts of citizens, investors, businesses, KCPD, and KC Parks & Rec, as well as the City of Kansas City with community organizations, service providers, and KCMO Schools.
+Employing a holistic collaborative approach to improve the economic development of a culturally diverse community, reduce crime, and improve the quality of life and sustainability of our urban communities is her desire.

-Bobbi is a real estate broker and a member the Missouri Board of Realtors and currently serves on KC City Planning Commission, serves on the boards of Guadalupe Center, Historic Northeast Events (HNE) and Independence Avenue Community Improvement District and is the current CEO/ president of NE KC Chamber of Commerce.
+Bobbi is a real estate broker and a member of the Missouri Board of Realtors and currently serves on KC City Planning Commission, serves on the boards of Guadalupe Center, Historic Northeast Events (HNE), and Independence Avenue Community Improvement District, and is the current CEO/ president of NE KC Chamber of Commerce.